yvandermeer/django-environments/README.rst

 will create a ``settings/env/local.py`` with default contents for a given environment.
 Now, you only need to update ``settings.env.local`` with those settings you want to keep absolutely local, like those containing user ids and passwords.
-Keep in mind the script will overwrite exiting ``local.py`` settings files!
+Keep in mind the script will overwrite existing ``local.py`` settings files!

 Directories